Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-14. "Is Wabbajack/MO2 complicated to use... do I have to use that balck screen with the white letters thing?"
+14. "Is Wabbajack/MO2 complicated to use... do I have to use that black screen with the white letters thing?"

 Nope, it's the easiest method to enjoy other people's ModLists.
 No command-line-interface, just a simple GUI.